UtterDonkey/scratch2js/README.md

 ```

-#### 🧪`do_repeat(loops, script, callback)`
+#### `legacy_repeat(loops, script, animate, callback)`
-Similar to an animated repeat loop, however all scripts are executed before next loop begins.
-May become a replacement for `repeat`.
+Loop script `n` times.
 Requires 2 parameters, first for amount of times to repeat, second for the function to run.
-Has a third optional parameter, function, a callback to be run 1 frame after the loop ends.
+Has a third optional parameter, boolean, for whether or not to animate the frames.
+Has a fourth optional parameter, function, a callback to be run 1 frame after repeat loop is scheduled to end.
-NOTE: First loop is executed immediately instead of after 1 frame.